STIR/SHAKEN verification service

 How the verification process works

 The terminating service provider uses the Identity header and digital signature provided by the originating service provider in the authentication process.
-(For more detailed information about this process, see our whitepaper on the SHAKEN authentication service.)
+(For more detailed information about this process, see our whitepaper on the STIR/SHAKEN authentication service.)
 When the terminating service provider receives a signed call with an in-band Identity token, it is sent to the verification service in a verification request.
 Alternatively, the service provider may receive encrypted tokens out-of-band in a Call Placement Service.

 Review Identity header format and contents